dnv-opensource/mlfmu/README.md

 };
 ```

-After doing the modification to the source code one can simply run the `complie` command to complete the process.
+After doing the modification to the source code, one can simply run the `compile` command to complete the process.

 ```sh
 mlfmu compile --fmu-source-path path/to/generated/source